 “These are result that are difficult to set aside as being meaningless.”

 The team aims to apply for a licence for the drug after publication of the further study later this year.

 Dr Serge Gauthier, of McGill University, Canada, who presented the findings to the conference, said: “In a field that has been plagued by consistent failures of novel drug candidates in late-stage clinical trials and where there has been no practical therapeutic advance for over a decade, I am excited about the promise of LMTX as a potential new treatment option for these patients.”

-The results of this trial were hotly anticipated as there are no meaningful treatments for Alzheimer’s disease, which affects around 90,000 Scots.
+The results of this trial were hotly anticipated as there are no meaningful treatments for Alzheimer’s disease, which affects more than 90,000 Scots.